rust-project-primer/book/STYLE.md

 This book should be a primer on starting, maintaining and understanding real-world Rust projects.
 It tries to cover the most common problems one might encounter in a real-world Rust project, and give some advice and context for how to solve them.
-It should give advise on structing them and on tools used to solve common problems.
+It should give advice on structuring them and on tools used to solve common problems.
 It should reference existing articles and guides for more detailed information.
+The book uses American English throughout.

 ## Structure